Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to En-Tzu Lin, Rachel Gray, Gavin Lamb, Surojit Saha, Surhud More, Maciej Bilicki, Gergely Dalya, Carl-Johan Haster and Suvodip Mukherjee for their helpful feedback and suggestions.
+They are also grateful to the referees for their helpful suggestions to improve this work.

 This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
-L. D. was supported by the Science \& Technology Facilities Council (ST/R504750/1).
+L. D. was supported by the Science and Technology Facilities Council (Ref.
+ST/R504750/1), Nicholas and Lee Begovich and the Dan Black Family, and the National Science Foundation (Award 2308985).
 M. H. is supported by the Science and Technology Facilities Council (Ref.
 ST/L000946/1).
 We acknowledge the use of the following python packages in this work: \texttt{gwcosmo} \citep{Gray2020}, Matplotlib \citep{hunter2007matplotlib}, healpy \citep{2005ApJ...622..759G,Zonca2019}.
+This work has made use of CosmoHub, developed by PIC (maintained by IFAE and CIEMAT) in collaboration with ICE-CSIC.
+It received funding from the Spanish government (grant EQC2021-007479-P funded by MCIN/AEI/10.13039/501100011033), the EU NextGeneration/PRTR (PRTR-C17.I1), and the Generalitat de Catalunya.